Mimidouglas57/DSA_Kultra-Mega-Stores-Inventory/README.md

   ![Delivery Methods   Cost](https://github.com/user-attachments/assets/65c5be23-03a5-4316-87c0-8f3d22c9026a)

-Case Scenario I Insights
+##[🔍 Key Insights & Recommendations]

 1. **Top Category:**
    Technology is the highest revenue-generating category (₦5.98M).
-Recommend focusing promotions and stock on this category.
+   - Recommend focusing promotions and stock on this category.

 2. **Regional Sales:**
    West, Ontario, and Prarie are the top-performing regions.
-   Nunavut had the lowest sales (₦116k) — consider geo-targeted awareness campaigns.
+   Yukon, Northwest Territories and Nunavut had the lowest sales with ₦975K, ₦800k and ₦116k respectively — consider geo-targeted awareness campaigns.

-3. **Zero Sales Category:**
+3. **Total Sales of Appliances in Ontario**
-   No appliance sales in Ontario — investigate if it's a supply chain or product-market fit issue.
+	The total sale was 202,346.839

 4. **Low-Spending Customers:**
    Bottom 10 customers spent less than ₦500.
-Recommend offering loyalty discounts or bundling strategies to increase spend.
+  	 - Recommend offering loyalty discounts or bundling strategies to increase spend.
+      	- Improve Company-Customer relationship
+        - 	Product Improement

 5. **Shipping Cost Drivers:**
-   Delivery Truck has the highest shipping cost, likely due to volume.
-Monitor cost-effectiveness in low-margin transactions.
+   Delivery Truck has the highest shipping cost with a total cost of ₦51,971.94 , likely due to volume.
-📁 insights/case_scenario_2_insights.md
-markdown
-Copy
-Edit
-# Case Scenario II Insights
+   - Monitor cost-effectiveness in low-margin transactions.

 6. **Most Valuable Customers:**
    Top 5 customers heavily purchase office supplies and technology.
-Consider exclusive packages or subscription models.
+ 	  - Consider exclusive packages or subscription models.

 7. **Small Business Leader:**
-   One customer dominates small business purchases — create a VIP tier or repeat-order program.
+   Dennis Kane dominated small business purchases with a total sale of ₦75,967.59 — create a VIP tier or repeat-order program.

 8. **Corporate Champion:**
-   Highest-order corporate customer offers consistent demand — consider account-based pricing.
+   Highest-order corporate customer was Adam Hart with a Total of 19 orders, this offers consistent demand — consider account-based pricing.

 9. **Most Profitable Consumer:**
-   A consumer customer generated the highest net profit — study their basket and identify upsell opportunities.
+   Emily Phan, a consumer customer generated the highest net profit with a profit of ₦34,005.44
+   	-  study their basket and identify upsell opportunities.

 10. **Return Behavior:**
+   A total number of 573 Customers returned Items and these returns came from specific segments.
-   Returns came from specific segments.
-Analyze return reasons to reduce reverse logistics costs.
+	- Analyze return reasons to reduce reverse logistics costs.

 11. **Order Priority vs Shipping Mode:**
    Shipping cost aligns with order priority overall, but a few high-priority orders used slower methods.
-Flag for logistics audit.
+	- Flag for logistics audit.